Join Student Democracy Program

-All Student Vote Center Ambassadors receive $280.00 for attending the training class and working on Election Day and an additional $150.00 for the optional Saturday shift.
+All Student Vote Center Ambassadors receive $280.00 for attending the training class and working on Election Day and an additional $150.00 per optional Saturday and/or Sunday shift.
 In order to receive a paycheck, you must complete the required training class, return the W-4 form and work the entire Election Day shift.

 When do I get paid?